TongtaiM/Customer-Segmentation-for-Automobile-Company-Using-RFM-analysis/README.md

 ## 2.Prepare data
 This step focus in clean data make it to ready use

-- identify missing values in each column and choose the best approach to handle them.
+- Identify missing values in each column and choose the best approach to handle them.
 In this data set i dropping rows or columns with a high percentage of missing values

 - Explore the distribution of numerical features and identify outliers

-- Tranfrom feature type into a suitable format such as date
+- Transfrom feature type into a suitable format such as date

-- create new features that might be helpful for the analysis.
+- Create new features that might be helpful for the analysis.
 For example, calculate age from the birth date, create full-name from first name and last name

 ## 3.RFM analysis
 Calculate RFM from each customer including